papivot/pace-docs/pks-workload-deployment.en.md

 Now that the application is successfully deployed and running, we need to access the application.

-Since the deployment yaml had created a service of type loadbalancr, a new loadbalancer would have been automatically been deployed at the IaaS layer (GCP/AWS/NSX).
+Since the deployment yaml created a service of type load balancer, a new load balancer would have been automatically been deployed at the IaaS layer (GCP/AWS/NSX).
 To get the external IP of the load balancer,  run the following -

 > `kubectl get service -n kube-ops -o wide`